twentytwentycph/Segmentation-And-Object-Detection/README.md

 ## Project Overview
-We explore the application of Metas Segment Anything Model (SAM) to medical imaging, specifically for lung segmentation in X-ray images.
-We investigate SAMs performance on a dataset of lung X-rays and compare various prompting methods, including manual point selection, bounding boxes derived from ground truth, and dynamically predicted bounding boxes using a custom-trained object detection model.
+We explore the application of Meta's Segment Anything Model (SAM) to medical imaging, specifically for lung segmentation in X-ray images.
+We investigate SAM's performance on a dataset of lung X-rays and compare various prompting methods, including manual point selection, bounding boxes derived from ground truth, and dynamically predicted bounding boxes using a custom-trained object detection model (YOLOv8).

 ## Key Features
 1. Implementation of SAM for lung segmentation in X-ray images